 Internet Explorer 10

-The entirely new Windows 8 browser.
+The entirely new Windows 8 browser

-Tablets are here to stay, so why hasn’t anyone delivered a great browsing experience for them?
-Often today the conversations revolve around mobile devices themselves.
-The browser is largely absent from the device discussion, dominated as it is by the devices themselves, the strengths and weaknesses of the respective operating systems, and the plentiful world of apps.
-The web is actually more important than ever on mobile devices.
-Yet, the web on tablets is an underwhelming experience right now: slow, with features more closely aligned with phones than what people usually expect from a desktop browser.
-While most tablet browsers work with touch – they aren’t “touch-first browsers” and as such neither the browser nor the web work great with your finger.
-Despite being one of the top activities consumers use their new device for, the Web has become a second-class citizen on tablets.
+Tablets are here to stay, but until now no one has delivered a great browsing experience for them.
+Often, the focus has been on mobile devices themselves, the strengths and weaknesses of operating systems, and the plentiful world of apps.
+The browser is largely absent from the device discussion, but the web is actually more important than ever on mobile devices.
+The web on tablets has been an underwhelming experience: it’s slow, with features more closely aligned with phones than what people usually expect from a desktop browser.
+While most tablet browsers work with touch, they aren’t “touch-first browsers,” so the browser and the web don’t work great with your finger.
+Despite being one of the top activities, browsing the web has been a second-class citizen on tablets.
+Internet Explorer 10 changes all of that.

-Internet Explorer 10 is the entirely new Windows 8 browser that is fast, fluid and perfect for touch.
-Internet Explorer 10 makes sites on your new Windows 8 device a first-class experience, right alongside apps.
-This is a first for tablets and it’s just one of the many things that differentiates Internet Explorer 10 from the browsers on other devices, as well as browsers that have simply been “made to work” on Windows 8.
+Internet Explorer 10 is the entirely new Windows 8 browser that is fast, fluid, and perfect for touch.
+It makes sites on your new Windows 8 device a first-class experience, right alongside apps.
+This is a first for tablets and it’s just one of the many things that differentiates Internet Explorer 10 from the browsers on other devices and the browsers that have simply been “made to work” on Windows 8.
 Internet Explorer 10 and Windows 8 provide a new experience that offers the best of the web and the best of apps on one device.

 [image]